 Monica Coenraads’ involvement with Rett Syndrome began the day her then two-year-old daughter was diagnosed with the disorder.
 A year later, in 1999, she co-founded the Rett Syndrome Research Foundation (RSRF) and held the position of Scientific Director during the eight years of the Foundation’s drive to stimulate scientific interest and research in Rett Syndrome, culminating with the groundbreaking work in 2007 which demonstrated the first global reversal of symptoms in preclinical models of the disorder.
 Monica launched the Rett Syndrome Research Trust in late 2008 to pursue the next steps from that milestone.

 Under Monica’s leadership at RSRF and RSRT over $78 million has been raised for Rett Syndrome/MECP2 research.

 While at RSRF Monica conceived of the Strollathon program and chaired the first event in Stamford, CT.
 The event was subsequently inherited by IRSF after the RSRF/IRSA merger where it remains a signature event.

-Monica was born in Italy and emigrated to the US in her childhood.
+Monica was born in Italy and immigrated to the US in her childhood.
 The family traveled extensively due to her father’s employment and lived in numerous locations both within the US and Europe.
 Monica has an MBA with an emphasis in International Business from the University of Connecticut.
 She lives in Trumbull, Connecticut with her husband, Pieter, and their three children.